On accountability’s frontlines: lessons from South Sudan and Syria

 • Facts vs. perceptions.
 For field staff used to getting hard facts about clients, the idea of asking about their perceptions can be a stretch.
 Over time they seem to get the usefulness of this softer side of inquiry – and find themselves learning from questions, on issues like trust and empowerment, they initially thought were not that important.

 • Don’t stop asking about tomorrow.
 Given the vagaries of humanitarian funding and programming, it is crucial to keep communicating with clients.
-This responsibility does not end when a program is about to close.
-In Juba, we learn, IRC’s clients were the last to know when a protection program there was defunded and wound down.
+This responsibility does not end when a programme is about to close.
+In Juba, we learn, IRC’s clients were the last to know when a protection programme there was defunded and wound down.
 Nothing erodes trust more quickly than being left in the dark.

 These as well as many additional findings are available here.
 Further case studies on our work with the CVC programme in Kenya and Greece will be available later in the year.
 You can also learn more about IRC’s experience of how to make the leap from listening to clients as worthy idea to acting on what they say in Alyoscia D’Onofrio’s blog.